Rebellion: Ted Gurr: Roots of political violence

 Anger is thus comparative.
-One of his key insights is that "The potential for collective violence varies strongly with the intensity and scope of relative deprivation among members of a collectivity".
+One of Gurr's key insights is: "The potential for collective violence varies strongly with the intensity and scope of relative deprivation among members of a collectivity".
 This means that different individuals within society will have different propensities to rebel based on the particular internalization of their situation.
 As such, Gurr differentiates between three types of political violence: